 In addition to the Free Application for Federal Student Aid (FAFSA), to apply for a Cal Grant a school certified Grade Point Average (GPA) must be submitted to the California Student Aid Commission (Commission) by the filing deadline.
-The March 2, 2013, Cal Grant filing deadline has passed.
+The March 2, 2014, Cal Grant filing deadline has passed.
 The next filing deadline, for community college students only, is September 2, 2014.Filing a March 2 Late GPA Appeal (for High School Entitlement)

-For the September 2, 2013, deadline for community college students, Cal Grant GPAs will be accepted only if certified by a school electronically or on the paper GPA Verification form.
+For the September 2, 2014, deadline for community college students, Cal Grant GPAs will be accepted only if certified by a school electronically or on the paper GPA Verification form.
 No transcripts are accepted.
 The fastest and most secure way for a student to submit his or her Cal Grant GPA is to have their school electronically upload the GPA directly to the California Student Aid Commissionís system.
-Please ask your school to submit your GPA electronically to the Commission by the September 2, 2013, filing deadline.
+Please ask your school to submit your GPA electronically to the Commission by the September 2, 2014, filing deadline

 If the school cannot submit electronically, the paper Cal Grant GPA Verification form must be certified by the school.

-Click on the following link to download the September 2, Cal Grant GPA Verification Form and the September 2, Cal Grant GPA Calculation Instructions.
+Click on the following link to download the September 2 Cal Grant GPA Verification Form.